milindalvares/ember-cli-accounting/readme.md

 This is a port of the great [accounting.js](https://github.com/openexchangerates/accounting.js) library to ES6 modules that integrates seamlessly with ember-cli.

-## Instalation
+## Installation

 Just add like any other ember-cli addon:

 `npm install ember-cli-accounting --save-dev`

-Version 0.1.0 only works with HTMLBars (and therefore with ember >= 1.10.0) Use 0.4.0 with ember <= 1.9.
+Version 0.1.0 only works with HTMLBars (and therefore with ember >= 1.10.0) Use 0.0.4 with ember <= 1.9.
 Exact same funcionality.

 ## Usage